OmniacsDAO/CryptopondSubmissions/ethereum-open-source-contrib-quantifier/README.md

 <p align="center" width="100%"><img src="images/im25.png" alt="" style="width: 50%; max-width: 600px;"></p>

-…but another reason was because as a team, we’ve had experience with overfit models actually performing well on out-of-sample and out-of-time hold out sets.
-Overfitting is a problem in the sense that you can not reliably know how your model will perform in the future, but it does not mean the model is inherently flawed.
-If the new data being exposed to the model has the same “variance-covariance structure” as the previous data, it is highly likely the model will actually perform well.
+… but another reason was because as a team, __we’ve had experience with overfit models actually performing well on out-of-sample and out-of-time hold out sets__.
+Overfitting is a problem in the sense that you can not reliably know how your model will perform in the future, but it does not mean the model is inherently flawed. __If the new data being exposed to the model has the same “variance-covariance structure” as the previous data, it is highly likely the model will actually perform well__.
 In every instance where we overfit a model, we knew that the underlying data was actively being cleaned to reduce variability and therefore was converging in some form.
-How did that play out here?
-Our top 2 bots with the lowest cost at the end of our endeavor…
+How did that play out here? __Our top 2 bots with the lowest loss__ at the end of our endeavor…

 <p align="center" width="100%"><img src="images/im26.png" alt="" style="width: 75%; max-width: 600px;"></p>

-Actually, ultimately won the contest…
+Actually, __ultimately won the contest__…

 <p align="center" width="100%"><img src="images/im27.png" alt="" style="width: 75%; max-width: 600px;"></p>

 It wasn’t until the Pond team, rightfully, removed them from the leaderboard, did the leaderboard have a legitimate winner.
 What happened to the official Omniacs.DAO account?
 We first made an appeal for randomness to take over….

 <p align="center" width="100%"><img src="images/im28.png" alt="" style="width: 75%; max-width: 600px;"></p>